kahleeeb3/Personal-Website/README.md

 - Probably need to make the sidebar scrollable for subpage navigation.
 - when clicking home on mobile, it should close the sidebar by default.
 - clicking images opens a larger view
+- need to account for clicking internal links that don't exist.

 <!--
 # Notes